In the guide

 • origin marking (if the label would be misleading without it)

-Manufacturers of small quantities directly supplying consumers, or supplying local retailers, may be exempt from needing to label their products with a nutrition declaration; further detail can be found in 'Labelling of prepacked foods: nutrition declaration'.
+Manufacturers of small quantities directly supplying consumers, or supplying local retailers, may be exempt from the nutrition declaration requirement.
+Further detail can be found in 'Labelling of prepacked foods: nutrition declaration'.

 • cereals containing gluten, such as wheat, rye, barley, oats, spelt, kamut, and their hybridised strains